Mandates that create impact — deliberately anonymised.

 VALTORA has robust experience precisely at this interface of public responsibility, economic pressure and organisational complexity.

-Institutional Project Development Advising a supranational client on the commercial and conceptual structuring of a visitor and event format Balancing technical standards, visitor experience, member state interests and an economically viable project concept.
+Institutional Project Development & Event Economics Advising a supranational authority on the commercial and conceptual structuring of a visitor and event format Balancing technical standards, visitor experience, member state interests and an economically viable project concept.

-Another reference case concerned advisory work for a supranational client in connection with the development of a visitor and experience format.
+For a supranational authority, the development of a visitor and experience format was structured commercially and conceptually.
 The project was positioned at the interface of institutional public communication, technical knowledge transfer, culture, visitor experience, event economics and commercial project structuring.

 At the same time, the interests of the member states had to be taken into account.
 The project could not be designed solely from one institutional perspective, but had to reflect different national expectations, representation interests and political sensitivities and integrate them into a balanced overall concept.